mmke01404-collab/Primary/README.md

 ## The Ship of Theseus Was the Wrong Question

-Replacement isn’t the problem.
+Replacement isn't the problem.

 **Drift is.**

-Digital identity doesn’t break because parts change.
+Digital identity doesn't break because parts change.

-It breaks when meaning, context, and interpretation slowly slide out of alignment.
+It breaks when meaning, context and interpretation slowly slide out of alignment.

 ---